Athanaze/z_notes/README.md

 # Compsec

+# Call instruction

+The **CALL instruction** automatically pushes the return address on the stack, while the return address simply points to the instruction after the call

 # EBP

 - Extended Base Pointer : used as reference point for accessing func. arguments and local variables within the stack frame.